fkarg/fkarg.github.io/staged/longtermplans.md

 starting.

 First, we establish what the [starting point](#starting-point) is - by doing an inventory of your life.
-This will take about an hour.
-We need a clear picture of the current situation before changing course after all.
+This will take about an hour, and should give you clarity about your current situation.

-Then the actual workshop starts, with the eponymous exercises of [setting goals](#setting-goals).
+Next, we do the eponymous exercises of [setting goals](#setting-goals).
 This should take you around an hour (invest more if you have the time).
 At the end of this part, we will have list of three to seven goals to focus on.